 Renters Right Act

-It introduces significant changes to the private-rented sector in England, directly impacting some existing tenancies in the current 2025/2026 academic year as well as future tenancies.
+Among the most significant changes are the end of 'no-fault' evictions and fixed term tenancies.
 Although the changes are mainly positive, they create a complex system where your rights depend on what type of accommodation you live in.

 Different rules depending on the type of accommodation

 • Living in a house with 3 or more unrelated students (called an "HMO" - House in Multiple Occupancy).
-Details on the main changes for HMO tenants is here.
+Details on the main changes for HMO tenants are here.

 • Living in a smaller flat with 1-2 people (not an HMO).
 All the main HMO changes apply apart from the new mandatory possession ground Ground 4A which does not.
 Details on the main changes are here.